npm/npm/doc/cli/config.md

 Force npm to always require authentication when accessing the registry, even for `GET` requests.

-### bin-publish

-* Default: false
-* Type: Boolean

-If set to true, then binary packages will be created on publish.

-This is the way to opt into the "bindist" behavior described below.

-### bindist

-* Default: Unstable node versions, `null`, otherwise `"<node version>-<platform>-<os release>"`
-* Type: String or `null`

-Experimental: on stable versions of node, binary distributions will be created with this tag.
-If a user then installs that package, and their `bindist` tag is found in the list of binary distributions, they will get that prebuilt version.

-Pre-build node packages have their preinstall, install, and postinstall scripts stripped (since they are run prior to publishing), and do not have their `build` directories automatically ignored.

-It's yet to be seen if this is a good idea.

 ### browser

 * Default: OS X: `"open"`, others: `"google-chrome"`